-S, GT-Line and X-Line models have a naturally-aspirated 1.4-litre four-cylinder engine with 62kW and 122Nm, mated to either a four-speed automatic or five-speed manual transmission.
+S and GT-Line models have a naturally-aspirated 1.25-litre four-cylinder engine with 62kW of power and 122Nm of torque, mated to either a four-speed automatic or five-speed manual transmission.

 The range-topping Picanto GT has a turbocharged 1.0-litre three-cylinder engine with 74kW and 172Nm.
 It’s mated exclusively to a five-speed manual transmission.

-The 2020 Kia Picanto sips 5.0L/100km on the ADR combined city and highway cycle when equipped with the five-speed manual transmission and 5.8L/100km with the automatic.
+The 2021 Kia Picanto sips 5.0L/100km on the ADR combined city and highway cycle when equipped with the five-speed manual transmission and 5.8L/100km with the automatic.

-The Kia Picanto’s total luggage space is 255L or 1010L with the rear seats folded.
+The Kia Picanto’s total luggage space is 255L, expanding to 1010L with the rear seats folded.

 When the Kia Picanto was tested by ANCAP in 2017, it received a rating of four stars.